Work Package 1

 Data Analysis and Modelling

-WP6’s main role will be to analyse and integrate the clinical, transcriptomic and proteomic data to construct biomarker signatures able to distinguish between bacterial and viral infections.
-The focus will be on developing signatures that use the minimal number of biomarkers showing optimal sensitivity and specificity.
+WP6’s main role was to analyse and integrate the clinical, transcriptomic, and proteomic data to construct biomarker signatures able to distinguish between bacterial and viral infections.
+The focus was on developing signatures that used the minimal number of biomarkers showing optimal sensitivity and specificity.

-Additionally, WP6 will provide inputs and liaise closely with WP4 and 5 in order to contribute to their analysis work and undertake modelling of different management strategies for febrile children.
+Additionally, WP6 provided inputs and liaise closely with WP4 and WP5 to contribute to their analysis work and undertake modelling of different management strategies for febrile children.

-WP6 will be led by Imperial College in the UK.
+WP6 was led by Imperial College London in the UK.

 Work Package 7

-WP7 will be responsible for receiving all transcriptomic and proteomic data from the patient cohorts and model the potential health-care costs that would be achieved through the widespread inclusion of the new diagnostic approach.
-A clinical management algorithm will be developed, encompassing the use of novel transcriptomic diagnostic tests and clinical markers.
+WP7 was responsible for receiving all transcriptomic and proteomic data from the patient cohorts and modelling the potential health-care costs achieved through the widespread inclusion of the new diagnostic approach.
+A clinical management algorithm was developed; encompassing the use of novel transcriptomic diagnostic tests and clinical markers.

-WP7 will then evaluate the performance of the algorithm using modelling data obtained from the patient cohorts including sensitivity and specificity of the combination of clinical signs, symptoms and diagnostic tests, effectively integrating the findings and results from WPs 3-6 into base management guidelines.
+WP7 then evaluated the performance of the algorithm using modelling data obtained from the patient cohorts including sensitivity and specificity of the combination of clinical signs, symptoms and diagnostic tests; effectively integrating the findings and results from WPs 3-6 into base management guidelines.

-WP7 will be led by Imperial College in the UK.
+WP7 was led by Imperial College London in the UK.

 Work Package 8